-BENT MOUNTAIN, Virginia – Much has been written about the climate bill signed by President Biden yesterday and the compromise that Congressional Democrats reached with Senator Joe Manchin of West Virginia to win his vote by accelerating a stalled gas pipeline project in his home state.
+BENT MOUNTAIN, Virginia – Much has been written about the climate bill signed by President Biden yesterday and the compromise that Congressional Democrats reached with Senator Joe Manchin of West Virginia to win his vote by accelerating a stalled gas pipeline project.

 But nothing has been said about Fred Vest, who owned a farm directly in the path of the Mountain Valley Pipeline.